-Name: (Please print) Respiratory Therapists (divulge to any person(s MARRT) board I do solemnly) outside of my respective bo Manitoba Association of Registered y declare that I will not at any time pard any information or documents nembership with the MARRT board I understand that it is my the Code of Conduct. responsibility to read and ad here to all the provisions outlined ir board members, I agree that all declared confider e to take such measures as a ntial information received by m assets, including its volunteers, and re reasonably necessary to ensure ne and my board is kept confidential is in regards to transparency and each of this oath may result in association with the MARRT b sanctions against me being applied board. , , have provided is true and accurate n Agreement of the MARRT board.
-Dated this day of , 20 Signature of declarant: Dated this day of , 20 Signature of witness:
+Name: (Please print)

+In consideration of my formal association with the Manitoba Association of Registered Respiratory Therapists (MARRT) board I do solemnly declare that I will not at any time, divulge to any person(s) outside of my respective board any information or documents deemed confidential, obtained by me by virtue of my membership with the MARRT board.

+I understand that it is my responsibility to read and adhere to all the provisions outlined in the Code of Conduct.

+To prevent undue harm to the MARRT board and its assets, including its volunteers, and board members, I agree to take such measures as are reasonably necessary to ensure that all declared confidential information received by me and my board is kept confidential, while remaining reconcilable with our stakeholders in regards to transparency and accountability.

+I fully understand that breach of this oath may result in sanctions against me being applied, up to termination of my association with the MARRT board.

+With my signature I confirm that all of the information I have provided is true and accurate, and I declare myself in conformity with the Good Faith Agreement of the MARRT board.

+Dated this day of , 20 .

+Signature of declarant:

+Dated this day of , 20.

+Signature of witness: